hanbo/themetest/README.md

 ### Nexus

-Here are some example Screenshots from a Google Nexus 5 (Android 5.0) with Material, Holo and Classic themes:
+Here are some example screenshots from a Google Nexus 5 (Android 5.0) with Material, Holo and Classic themes:

 ![N5 Material](Screens/small/N5_Material.png)
 ![N5 Holo](Screens/small/N5_Holo.png)
 ![N5 Classic](Screens/small/N5_Classic.png)

-The differences between Material, Holo and Classic themes are easy to see.
+The differences between Material, Holo and Classic themes are easy to spot.

 ### Galaxy S4
 Screenshots from a Samsung Galaxy S4 (Android 4.4):